Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 Though I’m listing it in my “financially liberated” section I think it’s important to note that if you want more controllability you do have to buy Kessil’s spectral controller on the side.
 Here’s a link to the stuff on Amazon.

-To grow SPS coral you should run it at 40 to 50% “Color” and 80% “Intensity” in its peak time, which should be roughly 4 hours of the daily photoperiod.
+To grow SPS corals you should run your Kessil A80 at 40 to 50% “Color” and 80% “Intensity” in its peak time, which should be roughly 4 hours of the daily photoperiod.

-For LPS and softies, you should probably tune it down to 50% or so of intensity.
+For LPS corals and softies, you should probably tune the Kessil A80 down to 50% or so of intensity, while keeping the “Color”.

-It gives a dominantly blue-ish hue to the aquarium, which in turn makes the corals pop out nicely.
+This LED light gives a blue-ish hue to the aquarium, which in turn makes the corals pop out nicely.

-It produces the same high quality of natural shimmering as other more expensive Kessil models.
+It produces the same high quality of natural shimmering as the other, more expensive Kessil models.

-The simmer, along with their ability to grow coral, may be the second most valued advantage of the brand.
+The water shimmer, along with Kessil’s ability to grow coral, might be the second most valued advantage of the brand.

-The fixture itself looks futuristic, and in my observation, it actually adds up to the external aesthetics of a reef tank.
+The LED fixture itself looks futuristic, and in my opinion, it actually adds up to the external aesthetics of a reef tank.

-Note that in a regularly-built 5-gallon tank that’s 16″ in length you might get shadowing in the corners.
+Note that in a standard 5-gallon tank that’s 16″ in length you might get shadowing in the corners.

-If you have a wider aquarium, I suggest getting 2 x A80 to cover all edges.
+If you have a wider aquarium, I suggest getting two Kessil A80 fixtures to cover all of the edges with light.

-I can recommend buying the Kessil A80 if you’d like to enjoy ocean-like shimmering in your 5 or 5.5-gallon nano reef with mixed SPS and LPS corals, which is no more than 12 inches deep.
+I can recommend buying the Kessil A80 if you’d like to enjoy ocean-like shimmering in your 5 or 5.5-gallon nano reef tank.
+This light grows mixed SPS and LPS corals, at a depth of no more than 12 inches deep.

 Here are some shots of a 5.5-gallon saltwater aquarium that has mainly SPS corals grown by a Kessil A80 (4 inches from the water surface):